-Habinyanja trail is one of the several trails found in Bwindi impenetrable forest national park.
-The national park is a UNESCO heritage site in the southwestern part of Uganda protecting endangered mountain gorillas.
+Habinyanja trail in Bwindi is one of the several trails found in Bwindi impenetrable forest national park.
+The national park is a UNESCO heritage site in the southwestern part of Uganda protecting endangered Bwindi mountain gorillas.
 Bwindi was gazetted in 1991 to protect endangered mountain gorillas from extinction and over 700 mountain gorillas now live in this park.

 Gorilla trekking is the most done activity in Bwindi impenetrable forest national park and it’s done alongside other park activities such as birding, butterfly watching, and hiking as well as nature walks.
 The nature walks in this park are done by those tourists that would love to explore the national park on foot.
 Numerous nature walks trails have been constructed in this park and habinyanja is one of them.

 Habinyanja trail is a 4-6 hours walk trail in Buhoma sector of Bwindi which is located in the northern side of the park.
 The trail is one of those travelers shouldn’t miss out on because it offers some of the greatest views of Bwindi forest national park as it takes you through habinyanja swamp which harbors a number of birds, Muyanga river, habigorogoro, and riyoyi ridges shaped like the African map, and Buhoma river among others.

 What to see when you use habinyanja trail in Bwindi

 There are lots of things to see when you use habinyanja trail in Buhoma sector of Bwindi and these include park mammals, primates, birds, and vegetation.
 Tourists that use this trail get an opportunity to encounter wild animals such as elephants, buffaloes, duikers, red-tailed monkeys, pottos, blue monkeys, grey checked mangabeys, giant forest hogs, gorillas, olive baboons, and chimpanzees among others.